MysteryPuppy/Guide-to-Professional-Web-Design/guide/Practice1.md

 6. Type `git remote -v`
 7. Type `git push -u origin master` which will push your changes to the GitHub repository.

+Great!
+Now the code is on GitHub.
+Note that you do not need to type `git init` or `git remote add origin https://github.com/MysteryPuppy/Test-Site.git` every time.

 ### Package.json
 This is perhaps the most difficult/potentially frustrating part of the process.
 We must create a file called `package.json` in the root of our project.
 Copy & paste the below content into your file and alter the GitHub links to your own repository.